Balurghat: Colonial period

 The modern history of Balurghat began to take shape during the British colonial era.
 It was a part of the Dinajpur district under the Bengal Presidency.
 The region witnessed significant administrative and infrastructural development during the 19th and early 20th centuries, including the introduction of railways and educational institutions.
 However, the Partition of Bengal in 1947 profoundly impacted Balurghat, as it became a border town with East Pakistan (now Bangladesh).
 This led to demographic changes due to migration and economic shifts caused by the disruption of traditional trade routes.

 Post-independence period

 After Indian independence, Balurghat became the district headquarters of West Dinajpur in West Bengal.
 The town developed as an administrative and cultural center.
 Over the years, it has grown in prominence due to its strategic location near the India-Bangladesh border.
 Initiatives for regional connectivity and cross-border trade have further boosted its economic importance.
-The establishment of institutions like Balurghat College in 1948 contributed to the town's educational growth.
+The establishment of institutions like Balurghat College in 1948 and Dakshin Dinajpur University in 2018 contributed to the town's educational growth.